spectral-cockpit/opusreader2/README.md

 <summary>Reading files in parallel [expand]</summary>

-Multiple OPUS files can optionally be read in parallel using the {mirai} or {future} backends.
+Multiple OPUS files can optionally be read in parallel using the {mirai} backend.
 For this, parallel workers need to be registered.

 ``` r